tlong314/cmgame/README.md

 velocity.animationTime - A number that can used by the dev for timing various actions

-velocity.start - A plain JS object defining the velocity at which to move each variables within this function's `start` object (see `start` parameter above)
+velocity.start - A plain JS object defining the velocity at which to move each variable within this function's `start` object (see `start` parameter above)

-velocity.end - A plain JS object defining the velocity at which to move each variables within this function's `end` object (see `end` parameter above)
+velocity.end - A plain JS object defining the velocity at which to move each variable within this function's `end` object (see `end` parameter above)

 ## Building a Venn Diagram